AdobeDocs/experience-platform.en/help/dataflows/ui/monitor-destinations.md

 >
 >Dataflow runs are generated based on the destination dataflow's schedule frequency.
 A separate dataflow run is made for each merge policy applied to a segment.

 To view the details of a particular dataflow run, select the run's start time from the list.
-The details page for a dataflow run contains additional information such as the size of data processed.
+The details page for a dataflow run contains additional information such as the number of profiles received, the number of profile records activated, the number of profile records failed, and the number of profile records skipped.

-This details page also displays a record of the dataflow runs that failed and dataflow runs that were skipped.
-By default, it displays the
+The details page also displays a record of the profile records that failed and profile records that were skipped.
+By default, it displays the failed profile records.

 ![](../assets/ui/monitor-destinations/dataflow-failed.png)

+Information about these profile records, including the error code, record count, and description, is displayed for both the failed and skipped profile records.

 ![](../assets/ui/monitor-destinations/dataflow-skipped.png)

+## Next steps

+By following this guide, you now know how to monitor dataflows for destinations, including all the relevant information such as processing time, activation rate, and status.
+To learn more about dataflows in Platform, please read the [dataflows overview](../home.md).
+To learn more about destinations, please read the [destinations overview](../../destinations/home.md).